hotdogee/django-blast/sphinx_doc/usability.md

 - Take new feature requests with a grain of salt.
 Participants aren't designers.
 - Ignore kayak problems: when participants flounder but they are able to right themselves again.

-**Two other ways to do testing, with distinct advantages**
+**Two other ways to do testing, with distinct advantages:**

 - Remote testing.
-Participant do the test from their office or home, using screen sharing and a microphone.
+Participants do the test from their office or home, using screen sharing and a microphone.
 No travel facilitates recruiting.
 - Unmoderated remote testing Services like Usertesting.com provide people who will record themselves doing tests.
 Send them the tasks, and shortly after watch the video of them doing the tasks and thinking aloud.

-**How to fend off objections to testing**
+**How to fend off objections to testing.**

 Top plausible excuses not to test: